symfony/symfony-docs/messenger.rst

 .. versionadded:: 8.2

+    ``DoctrineDbalPingConnectionMiddleware`` and
-    The DBAL middlewares were introduced in Symfony 8.2.
+    ``DoctrineDbalTransactionMiddleware`` were introduced in Symfony 8.2.

 .. deprecated:: 8.2

-    ``DoctrinePingConnectionMiddleware``, ``DoctrineCloseConnectionMiddleware``
-    and ``DoctrineOpenTransactionLoggerMiddleware`` are deprecated since Symfony
+    ``DoctrinePingConnectionMiddleware`` is deprecated since Symfony 8.2 in favor of ``DoctrineDbalPingConnectionMiddleware``, which doesn't reset
-    8.2 in favor of their DBAL counterparts.
-Beware that the DBAL ping middleware doesn't reset closed entity managers, as workers already reset them between messages.
+    closed entity managers, as workers already reset them between messages.

 Other Middlewares
 ~~~~~~~~~~~~~~~~~